neilbrown/edlib/README.md

 There is still so very much to do.
 At time of writing a lot of things work and I can load and save files with filename completion, and I can browse directories and search in text files.
-This is encouraging but it is barely a start.
+I can edit C and python code fairly well, and can compile C code and jump to errors.
+I can even write a presentation using a form for Markdown, and display it in a full-screen window.
+So I've passed the proof-of-concept stage I think, but am still a long way from anything that looks like completion.

 This a list of just some of the things I want to work on soon.
 You might noticed that the above texts might suggest that some of them are done already.
 In those cases I was being a little ahead of myself above.

 - The “complete” popup should be positioned above/below the file name, not over the top of it.
-And typing should increase/decrease the prefix.

 - render-lines should always re-render the line containing point, so the location of “point” can affect the rendering.